 \subsubsection{Model initialization}

-The first kind of meta knowledge is model initialization, which is useful in the data-scarce scenario~\cite{hiller2022on, liu2020self, li2017meta}.
-The work~\cite{finn2017model} proposes MAML to train the parameters of the model across a family of tasks to generate a good model initialization.
+The first kind of meta-knowledge is model initialization, which is useful in the data-scarce scenario~\citep{hiller2022on, liu2020self, li2017meta}.
+The work~\citep{finn2017model} proposes Model-Agnostic Meta-Learning~(MAML) to train the parameters of the model across a family of tasks to generate a good model initialization.
 A good model initialization means a few steps on this initialization reach a good solution.
 Given a model initialization $\boldsymbol{\phi}$, the model parameters fine-tuned on the task $i$ after a gradient descent step can be written as:

 The updated model parameters are expected to perform well on the validation set: